swiftech/SWState/README.md

 ### Exception handling

 As of v2.1, you can set whether to throw an exception when an internal exception occurs by calling `setSilent()`.
-But you want to be notified when an exception occurs despite setting silence, call `setExceptionHandler()` to set an exception callback, eg:
+But you want to be notified when an exception occurs despite setting silence, call `setExceptionHandler()` to set an exception callback, e.g.:

 ```java
 stateTransition.setSilent(true);